-School sweatshirts, cardigans, polo-shirts and T-Shirts can be ordered from the school website from Price and Buckland along with school-logo book bags.
-All other items of the school uniform are readily available at supermarkets and other high street stores.
+Logoed sweatshirts, cardigans, polo-shirts and T-Shirts can be ordered from the school website from Price and Buckland along with school-logo book bags.
+Parents can choose logoed or non-logoed items.
+Items of the school uniform are readily available at supermarkets and other high street stores.
 The uniform is simple to avoid unnecessary expense for parents.